WHAT’S IN THIS REVIEW?

 IPVanish is a US-based commercial VPN service.
 Originally founded in 2012 by Mudhook Media Inc., an independent subsidiary of Highwinds Network Group in Orlando, Florida, IPVanish started off with just 32 servers and its own fiber-optic network of tier-1 servers.
-IPVanish has since been acquired twice and grown it’s servers to more than 85 locations worldwide.
+IPVanish has since been acquired twice and grown its servers to more than 75 locations worldwide.

 In 2017, StackPath security company acquired Highwinds Network Group, which included IPVanish, and transitioned its business headquarters to Dallas, Texas.
 Then, in 2019, IPVanish was separated and sold off to J2 Global, headquartered now in Los Angeles, as part of their Net Protect business where J2 Global acquired dozens of other VPN services.

-Controversy arose over IPVanish’s privacy and logging policies, when in 2016, court documents related to a Department of Homeland Security case where IPVanish relinquished a customer’s identifiable information for authorities to track down and arrest a suspect in question.
 The then-CEO, Lance Crosby, spoke against these concerns in 2017, stating that, “at the time of their acquisition…no logs existed, no logging systems existed and no previous/current/further intent to save logs existed.”
-It’s quite possible that IPVanish cleaned how of these questionable practices when they were first acquired, but many still keep arms length from the premium VPN service due to it.
+It’s quite possible that IPVanish cleaned out these questionable practices when they were first acquired, but many still keep arms-length from the premium VPN service due to it.

 J2 Global also owns SugarSync, a secure cloud storage service.
-(Subscribers to IPVanish receive a 250Gb SugarSync cloud subscription.)
+(Subscribers to IPVanish can also receive a 250GB SugarSync cloud subscription.)

 Pros & Cons